The Best Phaser Pedals

 Sporting a straightforward single rate knob and color switch interface (that lets you change the voicing), implementing this pedal into any rig and getting the tone that you want is quick and easy.
 If you're looking for a quality compact phaser pedal, then check this one out.

 Pigtronix EP2 Envelope Phaser

-Aside from controlled phasing, the EP2 can provide accentuating and sweeping phase sounds with its auto-triggering envelope follower - giving you out of this world sounds that you follows your attack and playing style.
+For a phaser pedal, it comes packed with controls having five knobs and five switches that let you tweak the resulting phasing sound to your preference.
+As the name implies, the EP2 Envelop Phaser also comes an envelop filter that complements the phaser effect.
+It can give you accentuating and sweeping phase sounds with its auto-triggering envelope follower - giving you out of this world sounds that follows your attack and playing style.

 Red Witch Deluxe Moon Phaser